HovKlan-DH/HovText/README.md

 * No registration or advertising - no nags
 * Freeware and open source available on GitHub

+## Requirements

+HovText is compatible with 32-bit and 64-bit Windows systems, ranging from the ancient Windows XP to Windows 11.
+However, support is only provided for Windows 10, as it is currently what I am using at home :-)

+It requires .NET Frameowrk 4.8 or newer

 ## Documentation

 The full documentation for how to use this application is available on the HovText home page, https://hovtext.com/documentation/